investlab/RAT-Python/README.md

-quit                - Gracefully kill client and server. rekey               - Regenerate crypto key. run <command>       - Execute a command on the target. unzip <file>        - Unzip a file. upload <files>      - Upload files(s). wget <url>          - Download a file from the web.
+quit                - Gracefully kill client and server. rekey               - Regenerate crypto key. run <command>       - Execute a command on the target. scan <ip>           - Scan top 25 ports on a single host. survey              - Run a system survey. unzip <file>        - Unzip a file. upload <files>      - Upload files(s). wget <url>          - Download a file from the web.